 - Exchange programs: HLS students may apply for designated spots for a semester’s study at selected foreign law schools with which HLS has an exchange agreement

-- Independent semester abroad: HLS students may choose to spend an “independent” semester at any foreign law school that meets the study abroad program requirements (please see below for more information)
+- Independent semester abroad: HLS students may choose to spend an “independent” semester at any foreign law school that meets the study abroad program requirements

 For questions that are not covered in the Semester Abroad pages, please contact Sara Zucker, Director of International Legal Studies, at firstname.lastname@example.org or (617) 495-9030 or Andre Barbic, International Legal Studies Program Officer, at email@example.com or (617) 496-8732.